Contribute to the causes you care about with strategies that match your intentions.

 One option is to transfer ownership to a loved one or charitable organization.
 Pay gift tax on a percentage of the policy’s value at the time of transfer, but when it’s ultimately distributed, the payout won’t be taxed as part of your estate.

 Or, consider gifting property to an organization of your choice and then using tax savings to fund a life insurance policy to benefit other beneficiaries.

 Create a de facto family foundation with no legal expenses or administrative and tax reporting requirements.
 Deduct contributions immediately, and recommend distributions to your favorite charities when you’re ready.
 The account can be invested and grow tax-free.

 Through “accelerated gifting” – a larger, upfront investment – you can contribute up to five years’ worth of gifts at one time per beneficiary*.
 Like any gift, individuals can give up to $15,000 per beneficiary; a couple can give $30,000.

 Here’s how it works:

-Consider naming a charity as the beneficiary of your qualified retirement account assets.
+Consider naming a charity or donor advised fund as the beneficiary of your qualified retirement account assets.
 Because these assets are potentially subject to both income taxes and future estate taxes, you could significantly reduce future tax obligations by gifting “double-tax” assets to charity.

 Other strategies you may consider include charitable gift annuities, pooled income funds, charitable remainder trusts and charitable lead trusts.
 Your financial advisor can walk through the characteristics of each and, together with your tax and legal professionals, develop a strategy that fits your charitable intentions.